Federal Agencies and Cancer Research Programs

 Department of Defense (DoD)

 The DoD, and specifically the U.S. Army’s Medical Research and Material Command, manages the Congressionally Directed Medical Research Programs (CDMRP).
 CDMRP was initiated in 1992 and now encompasses multiple targeted research programs.The DoD was selected to manage the research because of the department’s long history of developing vaccine protocols and therapeutic strategies.

 DoD Cancer Programs:

 - Breast Cancer Research Program

 - Melenoma Research Program

 Environmental Protection Agency (EPA)

-The EPA is a Cabinet-level agency that leads the nation's environmental science, research, education and assessment efforts with the overall mission of protecting human health and the environment.
-Through multidisciplinary research, the Human Health Research Program at EPA's Office of Research and Development develops and evaluates the methods, tools and data needed to improve risk assessments to protect the public.
-This research provides insight into potential health risks that the public faces from exposure to environmental contaminants and pollutants that can lead to the development of cancer or other disease.
+The EPA is a Cabinet-level agency that leads the nation’s environmental science, research, education and assessment efforts with the overall mission of protecting human health and the environment.
+Health research supported by the EPA provides insight into potential health risks that the public faces from exposure to environmental contaminants and pollutants that can lead to the development of cancer or other diseases.